kwon37xi/freemarker-template-inheritance/README.md

 # Freemarker Template Inheritance

-Layout management can be done with this Freemarker template inheritance directives.
+With these template inheritance directives you can manage template layouts..

-You don't need to use any layout framework like Sitemesh or Tiles.
+You don't need to use layout frameworks like [Sitemesh](http://wiki.sitemesh.org/display/sitemesh/Home) or [Apache Tiles](http://tiles.apache.org/).

 ## Spring Framework Settings
 ```xml